Particular/docs.particular.net/nservicebus/messaging/non-durable-messaging.md

 Non-durable messages require the queues to be [non-transactional](https://msdn.microsoft.com/en-us/library/ms704006).
 Use non-transactional queues by setting `useTransactionalQueues` to `false` in the transport [connection string](/transports/msmq/connection-strings.md).

+> [!NOTE]
-Note: When using non-transactional queues, an endpoint must be [configured not to use transactions](/transports/transactions.md#transactions-unreliable-transactions-disabled).
+> When using non-transactional queues, an endpoint must be [configured not to use transactions](/transports/transactions.md#transactions-unreliable-transactions-disabled).

 ### RabbitMQ